mcoblenz/Obsidian/user_guide/source/tutorial/ownership2.rst

 Transaction parameters
 ------------------------
+Unlike in traditional programming languages, in Obsidian, the type of a variable can *change*: ownership is part of types, and ownership can change as operations occur.
 When a reference is passed to a transaction as an argument, the transaction's declaration specifies initial and final ownership with ``>>``.
 If ``>>`` is not specified for a certain parameter, then the ownership of that parameter *doesn't change*.
 For example:

 ::

-   transaction spend(Money@Owned >> Unowned m) { // m is Owned initially but must be Unowned at the end.
+   // m is Owned initially but must be Unowned at the end.
+   // A caller of spend() must initially own the parameter to spend(), but after
+   //   the call returns, the caller no longer owns it (hence the name `spend`). transaction spend(Money@Owned >> Unowned m) {
       // implementation not shown
    };

-   transaction testSpend(Money@Owned >> Unowned m) {
+   transaction testSpend() {
-      spend(m);
+      Money m = ...; // Assume that m is an owning reference. spend(m);
-      // m is now of type Money@Unowned due to specification on spend() declaration.
+      // m is now of type Money@Unowned because spend() took ownership.
    }

    transaction foo(Money@Owned m) { //this is the equivalent to Money@Owned >> Owned m
       // body not shown
    }

 If a transaction expects an argument that is ``Unowned``, this means that the transaction cannot take ownership.